Riley Greene Player Props: Tigers vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to allow 106 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (108 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.